adilahmed31/cs537-Discussion-su22/week-7/README.md

 pthread_cond_signal(&cond_var);
 ```

-Depends on your implementation, you may or may not acquire the mutex when signaling the condition variable.
+Depending on your implementation, you may or may not acquire the mutex when signaling the condition variable.

-Again, you should destroy the condition variable after done with it.
+Again, you should destroy the condition variable after you're done with it.

 ```C
 pthread_cond_destroy(&cond_var);